afalenski/frl-wordpress/_pages/fsk-lab.md

  	<li>Inputs: FSK object</li>
  	<li>Outputs: KNIME table with metadata</li>
 </ul>
-Behaviour.
-Extracts the metadata in an FSK object into a KNIME table
+Behaviour: Extracts the metadata in an FSK object into a KNIME table

 </div>
 </div>